Skip to content

 Finally, the monitor will need a power source (battery, wall outlet, or both).
 The power configuration may affect its regulatory classification depending on the country of sale

-Being made up of multiple interacting parts plus electronic controls with firmware or software, the developer should expect to spend over $450k on non-recurring engineering (NRE) costs, with no less than 15% allocated to a proof-of-concept for feasibility evaluation before starting design for manufacturability.
+Being made up of multiple interacting parts plus electronic controls with firmware or software, the developer should expect to spend over $450k on non-recurring engineering (NRE) costs related to electronic and software engineering, with no less than 20% allocated to a proof-of-concept for feasibility evaluation before starting design for manufacturability.

 Regulation Assumptions:

-The developer could expect to spend between $65k-$92k in regulatory compliance support, which may include pre-submission preparation.
+The developer could regulatory compliance support, which may include pre-submission preparation.
 FDA fees for a small business entity may range between $8k-$35k for adult-indicated devices, depending on the regulatory pathway — 510(k) submission or De Novo request.

 Devices assigned to product code FLS are NOT eligible for third-party review.
 The 510(k) Third Party Review Program provides medical device manufacturers with a voluntary alternative review process in which accredited third parties can review eligible low-to-moderate risk medical devices.